 This salad is one of the must-haves of the home gathering menus in Turkey.
-If you are invited by your friends or relatives, it is most likely to see the ‘Kısır’ salad on the table.
-It is also common to see this salad variety at Hotels’ menus in Turkey.
-It is the most wanted salad of open buffet menus.
+If you are invited by your friends or relatives, you will most likely see the Bulgur wheat salad (kisir) on the table.
+It is also common to see this salad variety on Hotels’ menus in Turkey.
+It is the most wanted salad on open buffet menus.

-In Turkey, most dietitians advise their patients to consume Bulgur Wheat Salad at least one time a week.
+In Turkey, most dietitians advise their patients to consume Bulgur Wheat Salad at least once a week.
 It is because it has a ton of fresh ingredients in it and keeps you full during the day.
 I love to eat Bulgur Wheat Salad too.
 It is not because of its health benefits, but also its fresh taste.

 The Story of Bulgur Wheat Salad.

-As I mentioned above, this salad is called ‘Kısır’ in Turkish and ‘Kısır’ word means ‘limited’ once you convert it to English.
+As I mentioned above, Bulgur wheat salad is called Kısır in Turkish, and Kısır word means limited once you translate it into English.
 This delicious salad is native to the Anatolia region of Turkey.
-And Anatolia region people are very skillful at making delicious foods with limited resources.
+And the Anatolia region people are very skillful at making delicious foods with limited resources.
 I hope you like this healthy taste.